mech/Learning-Notes/Language/Ruby/Rails/Models.md

 * Encapsulate cross-cutting operations.
 Involves several models.
 * Encapsulate a single process of the business logic.
 Describe one business rule only.
 * Is functional, don't store any states.
 Services get input and produce output.
+* Application services orchestrate flow & usage of **aggregates** by loading and saving them to/from repositories.

 In Rails, controller is the boundary we want to separate.
 Service Object is the bridge between controller boundary and domain object.
 Controller's `params` acts as input and Service Object's output determine result (`render` or `redirect`).